alonzolopez/alonzolopez.github.io/_portfolio/ironsight.md

   <figcaption>Two of the Ironsight robotic manipulators in the foreground, with the rover-mounted manipulator in the background.</figcaption>
 </figure>

 The Ironsight testbed features CubeSat sensors and processors mounted on multiple robotic manipulators and rovers.
-These robotic platforms simulate the motion of space.
-The testbed is integrated with both the lab's VICON motion capture system to capture sub-mm position and orientation data at 400Hz, and the lab's network for command and control of experiements and for data capture purposes.
+These robotic platforms simulate the motion of CubeSats in space.
+The testbed is integrated with the lab's ROS network, enabling command and control of experiments, integration with the VICON motion capture system to capture sub-mm position and orientation data at 400Hz, and data capture for post-experiment analysis.
 An accompanying ROS+Gazebo simulation environment is used to safely test experiments before taking them to the lab.

 <!-- <figure>
   <img src="/assets/images/portfolio/ironsight/ironsight_profile_light.JPG">